scopyleft/documentation/incubateur/Python3-WebSockets.md

               'tools.websocket.handler_cls': EchoWebSocketHandler,
     }})

-The template we used, while a bit simpler than the one we used with Tornado, doesn't do much but is sufficient to make the app works:
+The HTML template we used, while a bit simpler than the one we used with Tornado, doesn't do much but is sufficient to make the app works:

     <!DOCTYPE html>
     <html>